lulkien/sonant/README.md

 # sonant
-Qt library for voice capturing and speech-to-text using SDL2 and whisper cpp
+A library for recording and do speech-to-text.
+Powered by Whisper.cpp